V. A. Shrikumar

 V. A. Shrikumar is an Indian ad film, feature film director and businessman.
 He has directed more than 400 commercials for various brands.
 He is the chairman and managing director of Push Integrated Communications, a marketing company.
 He directed his debut feature film Odiyan in 2018.
 Despite mixed reviews, it was a major commercial success at the box office, becoming one of the highest-grossing Malayalam films of all time.
+Before the arrival of K.G.F: Chapter 2, Odiyan was the holder of the first day's highest box office opener in Kerala, by collecting more than 7 crores.

 Family

 V. A. Shrikumar was born in Puthur, Palakkad in Kerala, India.
 He studied bachelor of commerce (B.Com.) from Government Victoria College, Palakkad and master of commerce (M.Com.) from NSS College, Ottapalam.
 He married his college junior Sharmila.
 They have a daughter, Lakshmi Shrikumar, born in 1995.